SakshamJain258/Gestura_v2/training/PROJECT_DOCUMENTATION.md

 ## 1. Project Vision

 Gestura is a real-time sign language recognition application that translates ASL (American Sign Language) gestures into natural English text.
-The goal is to bridge the communication gap between deaf/hard-of-hearing individuals and hearing people.
+The goal is to bridge the communication gap between non-vocal/specially-abled individuals (who use sign language) and speaking people.

 **What makes Gestura different from a typical demo project:**
 - It handles continuous signing, not just isolated word recognition